 Dr. Youngwon Kim joined the School of Public Health at the University of Hong Kong (HKU) Li Ka Shing Faculty of Medicine in 2019.
 Dr. Kim received his post-doctoral training in the Physical Activity Epidemiology programme within the MRC Epidemiology Unit at the University of Cambridge School of Clinical Medicine, UK.
 He earned his Ph.D in kinesiology and a minor in statistics from Iowa State University, USA: a master's degree in exercise science from the University of South Carolina Arnold School of Public Health, USA, and a bachelor's degree in business administration from Hanyang University - ERICA, South Korea.
 Before joining HKU, Dr. Kim worked as Assistant Professor at the University of Utah, USA.

 As a physical activity epidemiologist, Dr. Kim has focused his research on understanding the preventive role of physical activity from an epidemiological perspective.
 Specifically, he has examined the associations of physical activity and fitness with various mortality, cardiovascular disease and cancer outcomes using data from the UK Biobank project, an ongoing national cohort study of >500,000 UK adults.
 His primary research interest also lies in improving methodologies for conducting physical activity epidemiology research.
-Dr. Kim’s publications in this line of research have focused on evaluating the validity and utility of various physical activity assessment tools (e.g., self-reports, accelerometers) in both children and adults.
+Dr. Kim's publications in this line of research have focused on evaluating the utility and validity of various wearable devices to assess physical activity (e.g., accelerometers and self-reports) in both children and adults.

 - Kim, Y., Burns, R.D., Lee, D.C., & Welk, G.J. (in Press) Associations of movement behaviors and body mass index: Comparison between a report-based and monitor-based method using Compositional Data Analysis.
 International Journal of Obesity (Lond)